sdague/stacktest/README.rst

 From within a python file you can run any of the following:

 - M-x stacktest-one : runs the current test function your cursor is in
+- M-x stacktest-debug-one : runs the current test function your cursor is in with OS_DEBUG=True (turns on debug logging)
+- M-x stacktest-pdb-one : runs the current test function your cursor is in pdb
 - M-x stacktest-module : runs all the tests in the current file
 - M-x stacktest-all : runs a full ``tox`` run in an emacs buffer